Dr. Seuss books pulled over racist images | DW | 02.03.2021

 "These books portray people in ways that are hurtful and wrong,'' the statement, which was released on the author's birthday, said.
 "We are committed to action."

-The Associated Press earlier reported on the discontinuation of the discontinuation of the Dr. Seuss books.
+The Associated Press earlier reported on the discontinuation of the Dr. Seuss books.

 Theodor Seuss Geisel, otherwise known as Dr. Seuss, and his wife Audrey pose with the Cat in the Hat